VeryGoodOpenSource/dart_frog/docs/docs/tutorials/web_socket_counter.md

 ## Creating a new app

-To create a new Dart Frog app, open your terminal, `cd` into the directory where you'd like to create the app, and run the following command:
+To create a new Dart Frog app, open your terminal, change to the directory where you'd like to create the app, and run the following command:

 ```bash
 dart_frog create web_socket_counter